-The rest of the principles and indications for treatment by thermal coagulation are the same as those for cryotherapy.
-Thermal coagulation, although it has not been evaluated as widely as cryotherapy, is as effective as cryotherapy in treating all grades of CIN lesion.
+The rest of the principles and indications for treatment by thermal ablation are the same as those for cryotherapy.
+Thermal ablation is as safe and as effective as cryotherapy in treating all grades of CIN lesion.